Lutando/docs-oxd/sources/libraries/ruby/index.md

 #Oxd Ruby
-This is the Ruby Client Library for Gluu oxD Server Relaying Party (RP).
-It is a thin wrapper around the communication protocol of oxD Server which can be used to access the OpenID Connect and UMA Authorization end-points of Gluu Server. his library provides the function calls required by a website to access user information from a OpenID Connect Provider (OP) by using the OxD as the RP.
+This is the Ruby Client Library for Gluu oxd Server Relaying Party (RP).
+It is a thin wrapper around the communication protocol of oxd Server which can be used to access the OpenID Connect and UMA Authorization end-points of Gluu Server. his library provides the function calls required by a website to access user information from a OpenID Connect Provider (OP) by using the OxD as the RP.

 [Github sources](https://github.com/GluuFederation/oxd-ruby)